gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 ...
 ```

+## Creating An Application

+Once you've followed the installation instructions, you should be able to build and flash _repository_ applications that are contained with the Zephyr repo (e.g. blinky).
+But what if you want to develop your own application?
+This is were is pays to understand the three different application types:

+* **Repository Application:** An application contained with the Zephyr repository itself (inside the `zephyr/` directory in the workspace you created above).
+Typically these are example projects like "Hello, world!" and "blinky".
+* **Workspace Application:** An application that is within the west workspace, but not within the zephyr repository (`zephyr/`).
+This is the way I recommended you create an application if you're learning!
+* **Freestanding Application:** An application that is not within the west workspace, i.e. stored somewhere else entirely on your disk.

+### Creating a Workspace Application

 ## Hardware Abstraction Layers

 Examples of some of the HALs (which are installed under `<project root dir>/modules/hal/`) supported by Zephyr: